CellSMB/CellStructureSegmentation/README.md

 code: The folder that contains the codes for automatic segmenation of the SBF-SEM cardiac cell data.

+raw-sbfsem-binned-substack.zip contains a sub-stack of 11 image slices of the raw sbfsem data binned to 100 nm resolution due to file size limitaitons.

-cell1-segmentations.zip contains segmentations of cell1 organelles.
+cell1-segmentations-substack.zip contains a sub-stack of 11 image slices of segmentations of cell1 organelles.

-cell2-segmentations.zip contains segmentations of cell2 organelles.
+cell2-segmentations-substack.zip contains a sub-stack of 11 image slices of segmentations of cell2 organelles.

 **Due to file-size limitations on github, we request those interested in access to our high resolution raw and segmented data to directly contact the corresponding author, Vijay Rajagopal, at vijay.rajagopal .at. unimelb.edu.au.**